henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-extra.md

 "ANNOVAR is an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes"

 Annovar have a extensive online documentation (http://annovar.openbioinformatics.org/en/latest/).
-In this exercis you will use the program to annotate the variants in you .vcf file with gene annotation - is the variant located within a gene?
+In this exercise you will use this program to annotate the variants in your .vcf file with gene annotation.
+Is the variant located within a gene?
 What is the potential effect of the variant on that gene?
 The program also supplies additional annotation tracks that can be used according to your preferences.

 Step 1: Annovar is available as a module on uppmax with bioinfo-tools.
 Load this module ( module add bioinfo-tools annovar)